-There are so many delicious eateries right there in Anacortes, but this one is by far the most locally loved- Gere A Deli!
+There are so many delicious eateries right there in Anacortes Washington, but this one is by far the most locally loved- Gere A Deli!
 This sandwich stop is plastered with mid century tin signs and boasts lovely natural lighting thanks to their huge glass windows.
 The ambiance is fresh, and their food is unbelievably good.
 Think sandwiches piled high with favorites like local sprouts and heirloom tomatoes and smeared with the creamiest pestos and sauces.
 Their menu is extensive, their breads are all to die for, their specials range widely and their desserts are just as good as their heaping sammies.

 Where To Stay